TheGreatRambler/betterterrain.js/README.md

         name: "plains",
         color: "#c2db55",
         structures: [{
             name: "house",
             chance: 50
+        }],
+	childentities: [{
+	    name: "dog",
+	    chance: 20
 	}]
     },
     J: {
         name: "jungle",
         color: "#45d61d",
         childtiles: [{
             name: "P",
             chance: 20
         }]
     }
 };
 ```
 Biomes to be used in generation. `Name` and `color` in this example are unneccessary, they are only used for show. `structures` is used to generate structures if you are using them. `childtiles` is used for replacing `chance` percent of tiles of that biome at generation with another.
-For example, in this case, 20% of jungle tiles will be replaced with `P` (plains) tiles.
+For example, in this case, 20% of jungle tiles will be replaced with `P` (plains) tiles. `childentities` are similar to `childtiles`, the entity is just saved to a different part of memory, called `e`.
+Read about that below.
 The biomes object can be removed entirely if all you are using is a `biomemap`.
 All biome tiles without a `childtiles` or `structures` property are unneccesary.
 This means both `W` (water) and `D` (desert) can be excluded in this example.

 #### Seed